© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Alnham Castle: a medieval tower house is a scheduled monument protected by Historic England under reference 1017057.
 View the official record →

-Alnham Castle is a medieval tower house located in Northumberland, England, dating to the fourteenth century.
+Alnham Castle is a medieval tower house located in Northumberland, England, situated in the remote Cheviot Hills near the Scottish border.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017057.

 Alnham Castle: a medieval tower house is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1017057.